kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 whether the client is blocked from continuing to process locally available resources.
 For example, visual rendering of an HTML document could be blocked by the retrieval of a CSS file that the document refers to.
-In contrast, inline images do not block rendering and get drawn progressively as the chunks of the images arrive.
+In contrast, inline images do not block rendering and get drawn incrementally as the chunks of the images arrive.

 To provide meaningful representation of a document at the earliest moment, it is